-You must notify your employer of the parental leave two months in advance or as soon as possible, according to the law, before your parental leave.
+You must notify your employer of the parental leave two months in advance (three months if you are employed by a public school) or as soon as possible, according to the law, before your parental leave.
 If you have further questions about parental leave, you are welcome contact Membership Services at phone number (+46) 0770 33 03 03 or by filling in the form.

 There are benefits and obligations regarding sick leave that are worth knowing of in the law and in the collective agreements.
 The authority that handles sickness benefit is called Försäkringskassan.

 Lärarnas A-kassa is closely linked with Lärarförbundet.
 This is an unemployment insurance scheme that pays out if you become unemployed, given that you have been a member for 12 months or more before you become unemployed.
 It is a useful insurance scheme to have in case of sudden unemployment.
 English speakers can contact Lärarnas A-kassa via telephone.